nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ## Check the input data

 Above, we said that the `test` profile comes with small test files that are stored in the nf-core.
 Let's check what type of files we are dealing with to plan our expansion.
-Remember that we can inspect any channel content by using the `views` operator:
+Remember that we can inspect any channel content using the `view` operator:

 ```groovy title="workflows/myfirstpipeline.nf" linenums="27"
 ch_samplesheet.view()